 In 2023, violence erupted between the Meitei (mostly Hindu) and Kuki (mostly Christian) ethnic groups in Manipur state.
 The violence, led by the majority Meitei community, which caused well over 200 churches to go up in flames, was sparked by an affirmative action controversy which saw Kukis protest against a demand seeking tribal status for the Meiteis.
 According to BBC News reporting on 12 July 2023: "Now the Kuki have demanded 'territorial autonomy' for the group, a euphemism for a separate, independent administration.
 The Meitei have warned that any dismemberment of Manipur is out of question.
 Life and work between the two communities has stalled.
 Internet has been cut all over the state, further heightening the isolation."
-It is likely that ethnic unrest will continue until a political resolution is found.
+The ethnic unrest continues.